“I don’t like it.”

 As the evening wore on and bedtime approached, the kids became wildly rambunctious.
 The way I saw it, they were determined to press every button and boundary I set forth.

-They equated picking up their rooms to pure torture, refused to put on their pajamas and cried on the floor when it was time to brush teeth.
+They equated picking up their rooms to pure torture, refused to put on their pajamas and wailed endlessly on the floor like they had never — literally never — brushed a tooth in their mouths before.

 The four hours from late afternoon until bedtime felt like a marathon.
 I was on the 23rd mile and I wanted to quit.
 To collapse on the side of the road and say I couldn’t do it anymore.
 To admit I was too tired and defeated to carry on.